REASON-6G/mATRIC/README.md

 -	accessWifi

-docker compose build to build the key containers of mATRIC

-Command to build mATRIC

-docker compose -up build

-- emulate5g
-- emulatewifi
-- emulatelifi
-- accessaggregator
-- access5G
-- accessWifi
+**Customise configuration**

-If you want to run a specific configuration of mATRIC you need to modify the docker-compose.yml file accordingly.
+If you want to run a specific configuration of mATRIC, you will need to modify the docker-compose.yml file accordingly.

 # InfluxDB Configuration